klaudiaRajs/leopard/readme.md

 Leopard (based on Silex)
 ==============================
 The main aim of this project is analyzing PHP file to identify poor programming practices (code smells).
-The system does not analyze any problems preventing function of the code, only following the recommendations for creating high quality code.
+The system does not analyze any problems preventing correct executing of the code, only following the recommendations for creating high quality code.

+The recommendations were obtained during researching literature for professional programmers and academic papers, however, it should not be used as a teaching or learning tool.

 # Features
 ## Analysing PHP file to identify potential problems